ximtech/altium-migrator/README.md

 1. User run docker command, then if application image is not in local storage it will be downloaded from public docker hub
 2. The container will start with user provided DB connection or default for local development
-3. After the start, application will fetch from repository migration scrips(database sql dump)
+3. After the start, application will fetch from repository migration scripts(database sql dump)
 4. Then liquibase migration tool will check database state and update it if needed
 5. Application can be run as many times as needed, it won't overwrite data or duplicate them.